Frobenius modules over multivariate Robba rings: Dagger lifts of semiaffinoid algebras

 for some $m,n$; any such surjection is called a \emph{presentation} of $S$.
 By Lemma~\ref{L:noetherian}, $S$ is noetherian.

 Given a presentation $f$ of $S$, for $r>0$ define the subrings

-and the quotient norm $\left|\bullet \right|_r$ on $S_r$ induced via $f$.
-While these constructions depend on $f$, any two choices of $f$ give the same rings $S_r$ and equivalent norms $\left| \bullet \right|_r$ for $r$ sufficiently small, by Lemma~\ref{L:dagger compatibility} below. \end{defn}
+and the quotient norm $\left|\bullet \right|_r$ on $S^r$ induced via $f$.
+While these constructions depend on $f$, any two choices of $f$ give the same rings $S^r$ and equivalent norms $\left| \bullet \right|_r$ for $r$ sufficiently small, by Lemma~\ref{L:dagger compatibility} below.
+(Beware that this uniqueness assertion depends not only on $A$ as a topological ring, but also as a $k((\overline{\pi}))$-algebra.
+See Definition~\ref{D:dagger morphism}.) \end{defn}